-Given the following division of Patrick's financial wealth between money and bonds, answer the question that follows:
+Given the following division of Patrick's financial wealth between money and bonds, answer the questions that follow:

-1. What is Patrick's demand for money?

-Since Patrick wishes to hold R40 000 in money, his demand for money is R40 000

-2. If there is a significant increase in the interest rate, what advice would you give Patrick with regards to the amount of money and bonds he should hold?

-He should consider keeping less money and more bonds (reason: the opportunity cost of holding money is significantly higher).
-Remember the opportunity cost of holding money is the interest that he could have earned if he had held bonds

-3. What happens to Patrick's demand for money in the event of an increase in interest rate?

-If he keeps more bonds his demand for money declines.

-4. What happens to his demand for bonds in the event of an increase in the interest rate?

-If he wishes to keep less money his demand for bonds will increase.

-5. If Patrick receives a substantial increase in his income what do you think will happen to the number of transactions he will want to do?
+- 1. What is Patrick's demand for money? - 2.
+If there were a significant increase in the interest rate, what advice would you give Patrick about the amount of money and bonds he should hold? - 3.
+What happens to Patrick's demand for money in the event of an increase in the interest rate? - 4.
+What happens to his demand for bonds in the event of an increase in the interest rate? - 5.
+If Patrick receives a substantial increase in his income what do you think will happen to the number of transactions he will want to do?

-If he is like everybody else he would want to increase his number of transactions

-6. What happens to Patrick's demand for money if his income increases?

-His demand for money will increase.

-7. Think carefully about the following statement and then decide whether it is true or false:

-An increase in the demand for bonds implies a decrease in the demand for money.

-8. Use chain of events to distinguish between the demand for active balances and the demand for passive balances.
+- 6. What happens to Patrick's demand for money if his income increases? - 7.
+Think carefully about the following statement and then decide whether it is true or false: - An increase in the demand for bonds implies a decrease in the demand for money. - 8.
+Use chain of events to distinguish between the demand for active balances and the demand for passive balances.

-0. Demand for active balances Demand for active balances $\Upsilon^{\uparrow} \Rightarrow \text{active transactions}^{\uparrow} \Rightarrow M^{d\uparrow}$ i↑ ⇒ passive demand for money↓ ⇒ M ^d ↓ $Y \downarrow \Rightarrow$ active transactions $\downarrow \Rightarrow M^d \downarrow$ i↓ ⇒ passive demand for money↑ ⇒ M ^d ↑